 Capital Gains Deduction

-If you are reporting a taxable capital gain on line 139 of your income tax return, you may be entitled to a capital gains deduction if you realized a capital gain when you disposed of qualified property or resource property and you meet any of the following conditions:
+If you are reporting a taxable capital gain on line 139 of your income tax return and you realized a capital gain when you disposed of qualified property or resource property, you may be entitled to a capital gains deduction.
+You must meet one of the following conditions:

 - You were resident in Canada for the entire year for which you must report a taxable capital gain.